 Line Item 2.A Scoring Rationale

 Points earned for this line item will be based on a comparison of the other applications submitted during that funding round.
-Generally, two points will be awarded to applications that include systems with the least robust organizational structures and that struggle to meet service level goals.
-Zero points will be awarded for applications that include systems with the most robust organizational structures and that regularly meet most, if not all, service level goals.
-One point will be awarded to applications that include systems with some combination of capabilities and meeting service level goals.
+Generally: the maximum two (2) points will be awarded to applications that include systems with the least robust organizational structures and that struggle to meet service level goals; zero (0) points will be awarded for applications that include systems with the most robust organizational structures and that regularly meet most, if not all, service level goals, and one (1) point will be awarded to applications that include systems with some combination of capabilities and meeting service level goals.

 2.B Distressed System Designation: Has the LGU has been designated as “distressed” by the Authority and Commission per GS 159G-45(b)?
 If so, discuss the issues presented in the letter, and how the applicant is addressing the issues.